nesi/support-docs/docs/Getting_Started/Accounts,_Projects_and_Allocations/Project_Extensions_and_New_Allocations_on_Existing_Projects.md

-six months, we encourage you to enquire about our [Long-Term Storage Service](https://support.nesi.org.nz/hc/en-gb/articles/360001169956) or to move your research data off our facility and make arrangements with your project\'s host institution for long-term data storage.
+six months, we encourage you to enquire about our [Long-Term Storage Service](https://support.nesi.org.nz/hc/en-gb/articles/360001169956) or to move your research data off our facility and make arrangements with your project's host institution for long-term data storage.